-This frequent reply from relatives of the so-called first generation to critical inquiries from their grandchildren about the National Socialist past are once more unmasked here through historical fact, as a means of projecting blame on others.
+This frequent reply from relatives of the so-called ‘first generation’ in response to critical inquiries from their grandchildren about the National Socialist past are once more unmasked here through historical fact–they are a means of projecting blame on others.

 Concerning the Jews evacuated from the Herborn Police District June 10, 1942

-[*middle names, assigned by the Nazis to all Jews the same]
+[*middle names, the same was assigned to all Jews by the Nazis]

 Jews transferred from Herborn/Dill District via Frankfurt am Main August 28, 1942